 Incontinence is a relatively common condition, particularly in obese individuals.
 Defined as involuntary passage of urine or feces, incontinence is rarely associated with serious underlying pathology, but can have a profoundly negative impact upon quality of life, limiting daily activities and affecting psychological wellbeing, social interaction and interpersonal relationships.
-Many people with incontinence are reluctant to seek help, either due to embarrassment or because they believe that nothing can be done.
-However, in the majority of cases, appropriate intervention can lead to significant symptomatic reduction or complete cure.

 Urine is formed from water mixed with waste material filtered from the blood by the kidneys.
 It passes from the kidneys to the bladder via tubes known as ureters.
 The bladder itself is an elastic, muscular sac located in the pelvic cavity, directly behind the pubic bone, supported by the pelvic floor.
 At the lowest point of the bladder, a tube called the urethra allows urine to pass out of the body.
 The urethra is kept closed by two sets of muscle fibers wrapped around it to form valves or sphincters.
 The internal sphincter is controlled by the autonomic nervous system, whilst the external sphincter is under voluntary control.
 The smooth detrusor muscle of the bladder wall is also under autonomic control.
 As the bladder fills and expands, nerve signals tell the detrusor muscle to contract, whilst simultaneously relaxing the pelvic floor and internal sphincter of the urethra.
 Under normal circumstances the urge to urinate occurs when the bladder is only half full, with the external sphincter remaining closed until voluntary passage of urine is initiated.
 Any disruption to this series of events can lead to urinary incontinence.